Materials-Consortia/schemas/releases/v1.2.0/v1.2/entrytypes/optimade/references.md

                 "string",
                 "null"
             ],
-            "description": "The three letter abbreviation of the month of publication or writing (the month field in the BibTeX specification).", "examples": [
+            "description": "The three-letter abbreviation of the month of publication or writing (the month field in the BibTeX specification).", "examples": [
                 "jul"
             ],